Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 1  servicelayermain.x86_64                 1.0.0-1.el8
 ----------------------------------------------------------------------------------

 Note: If you do not see your rpm's installed here when running the "show sandbox rpms install" then you might need to do the install replace, commit and reload again.

 Now to get into run sandbox on server:
     bash sandbox

 You need to specify the variables SERVER_IP and SERVER_PORT on Sandbox.
-We are using unix sockets here so you and that is what the local-connection was for. set SERVER_IP=unix and SERVER_PORT=/ems/grpc.sock:
+We are using unix sockets here so you and that is what the local-connection was for.
+Set SERVER_IP=unix and SERVER_PORT=/ems/grpc.sock:

     [root@ios /]# export SERVER_IP=unix
     [root@ios /]# export SERVER_PORT=/ems/grpc.sock